The single Irish Chain quilt block makes for an easy quilt pattern. Use strip sets to make the blocks for even faster quilting!

 Step 4d With right sides together, place the third unit on top of the second.
 Align raw edges and nest seams.
 Stitch them together with a 1/4 inch seam along the right side.

 Step 4e Open the units so that their right sides face up.

 Step 5 Press the seams outwards, away from the center unit.

-Once you have made your Irish chain quilt blocks go ahead and make a quilt with this very easy Irish chain quilt pattern.
+Once you have made your Irish chain quilt blocks, traditional or modern, go ahead and make a quilt using this very easy Irish chain quilt pattern.